UPDATE AS OF 9/23/20!

 On September 23, 2020, the U.S. House of Representatives passed H.R.
 1925 by unanimous consent!
 Thank you to our members, supporters, and allies who stood with us and marched with us, who provided letters and statements of support, who took the time to make calls and send emails to their representatives, who went in person to Congressional offices with us, who provided financial support, and otherwise took part in the effort to get the full support of New York State's Congressional delegation, state and local legislative offices, and support from VSOs and veteran-serving organizations for this bill!

 If you're a New York resident, please contact Sen. Gillibrand and Sen. Schumer to urge them to move S.898 forward.
 Please also contact Sen. Jerry Moran, Chair of the Senate Veterans Affairs Committee, to urge him to bring this bill to a vote.

-We're well on our way to passage!
-H.R.
-1925 is a bipartisan bill proposing to name the Manhattan VA Hospital in honor of Revolutionary War hero Margaret Corbin, who was the first woman paid and pensioned by the United States military for her service and wounds in combat.
+S.898 and H.R.
+1925 are bipartisan bills proposing to name the Manhattan VA Hospital in honor of Revolutionary War hero Margaret Corbin, who was the first woman paid and pensioned by the United States military for her service and wounds in combat.
 New Yorkers need the full support of our state’s Congressional delegation to name the Manhattan VA hospital in honor of Revolutionary War hero Margaret Corbin.
 This legislation will:

 - Designate the first VA hospital campus named in honor of a woman veteran